The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 How

 The "how" questions focus on process, execution, and methodology.
-Do you know how this will be done?
+Would you happen to know how this will be done?
 How will each step happen?
 The answers provide actionable specifics.

 How Much